jniac/js-utils/README.md

 Javascript utilies for common needs (events, math, tree etc.)

 # event.js
-EventDispatcher that can be herited or implemented:
+EventDispatcher that can be herited or implemented (and even none of that):

 	class Foo extends eventjs.EventDispatcher { ... }